 How Retrospective Rating Works

-- Basic premium.
-Calculated multiplying the basic premium factor by the standard premium.
+- Basic premium: Calculated by multiplying the basic premium factor by the standard premium.
 The basic premium covers the expenses the insurer incurs to issue and maintain the policy.

 To calculate the retro premium, the insurer adds the basic premium to the converted losses.
 It then multiplies that sum by the tax multiplier.
 Some retro plans may include factors not outlined above.
 For instance, some include a loss limit, which caps losses that exceed a certain threshold (such as $100,000).
 If a plan includes a loss limit, a loss limit factor will be added to the formula.